henrik/toolbox/README.md

 ## Development

-You are expected to have Elixir and Postgres installed.
+You are expected to have Elixir, [Phoenix (including Node.js and npm)](http://www.phoenixframework.org/docs/installation) and Postgres installed.

+Then:

     mix deps.get
     mix ecto.setup